Dive Into the Nomad Water Journey

 Building models of aquaducts

-After eight weeks of teacher-curated activities and excursions, students were given the reins.
-Each student was tasked with developing a project so they could make a positive impact to a water-related challenge.
-With teachers as their project managers, students manage their budget, task list, and calendar.
-Culminating in an Open House event where students share their projects with the greater Nomad community, the project phase is the students’ chance to practice applying their knowledge to create something new.
+After eight weeks of instructor-curated activities and excursions, Nomadians were given the reins.
+Each young person was tasked with developing a project so they could make a positive impact to a water-related challenge.
+With staff as their project managers, Nomadians manage their budget, task list, and calendar.
+Culminating in an Open House event where everyone share their projects with the greater Nomad community, the project phase is an impactful chance to practice applying knowledge to create something new.